4MR4N11/printf/README.md

 - `%b`: print an unsigned integer in binary format
 - `%x`: print an unsigned integer in lowercase hexadecimal format
 - `%X`: print an unsigned integer in uppercase hexadecimal format
+- `%o`: Prints an unsigned integer in octal format.
 - `%%`: print a literal percent sign

 ## File Structure